Incorporating Branding and Identity work

 Microsoft Azure Quantum:

-Azure Quantum operated as a startup within Microsoft Azure, where I observed inconsistent branding across teams.
-While creating spot illustrations for the Overview page, I began exploring branding concepts and shared them with a product management leader.
-These explorations were later outsourced to an agency for final execution; all but the final logo originated from my initial concepts.
+Azure Quantum operated as a startup within Microsoft Azure.
+While I was creating spot illustrations for the Overview page, I noticed that consistent branding wasn’t being applied across all Azure Quantum properties, so I began exploring branding concepts and shared them with a product management leader.
+These explorations were later outsourced to an agency for final execution.

 My designs centered on the added dimensionality inherent to quantum technology, initially incorporating Microsoft’s color palette.
-At the request of leadership, I refined the direction to focus solely on dimensionality to streamline timelines and avoid dependencies on Microsoft’s central branding teams.
+At leadership’s request, I refined the direction to focus solely on dimensionality to move quickly, streamline timelines, and avoid dependencies on Microsoft’s central branding teams.

 Initial inspiration: